justinleetyler/justinleetyler.github.io/catalog.md

 > At the time of their 'discovery,' the 'Indians' had no name by which they referred to themselves.
 Later they were called the Tainos, a term for Indians who spoke Arawak.
 The Tainos from the Bahamas Were called he Lucayas.
 Mainly fishermen and gatherers, and perhaps the most most peace-loving people living on the entire continent. there would probably have beenabout fifty thousand of them, living in villages consisting of ten to twelve huts. -p.
 119 -q
 > Christopher Columbus could be both remarkably cover and astonishingly dense.
 He was driven hard by hopes and dreams and yet unable to leet go of his misprisions and unwilling to correct his mistakes.
 The combination led him to make grotesquely bad decisions. -p.
 285 -q
 > Unlike his father, he [Diego] never spoke openly of his goals. -p.
 287 -q
 > Columbus was nothing if not persistent - even obsessed, egocentric, narcissistic. -p.
+292 -q

+### &nbsp;
-292 -qBritannica concise encyclopedia. -- Encyclopaedia Britannica, c2002. -- xi, 2067 p. -- ISBN 0852298323. -- DDC 031.
+Britannica concise encyclopedia. -- Encyclopaedia Britannica, c2002. -- xi, 2067 p. -- ISBN 0852298323. -- DDC 031.

 ### &nbsp;
 Brazier, Caroline. -- Cataloguing policy and practice  - 2007 and beyond: a view from the British Library. -- Computer data (1 file : 5.8 mb) -- [S.l., s.n.], 2007. -- Title from slide 1. -- File name: (1399.ppt) -- DBID 1399 -- DDC 025.3